smhenderson89/FloridaMan/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] **Stretch Goal:** Add aditional media types - books, music, app
+I'm pretty happy with how the site turned out.
+There are some sretch goal ideas I have (making a twitter bot to post a new news story everyday, word cloud), but for now it was a great learning experience.

-See the [open issues](https://github.com/mwoolf87/media-watchlist/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/smhenderson89/FloridaMan/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>